Taking Interdisciplinary Pain Management into Primary Care

 Chronic Pain Management ECHO provides an opportunity for discussion, and it empowers and supports primary care providers to more effectively and confidently treat patients suffering from chronic pain in all aspects of their experience.

 The Chronic Pain Management ECHO is an integration of medical, pharmacological and psychological considerations into the treatment of the chronic pain patient in rural and more isolated settings.
-Clinics take place from noon to 1 p.m. every other Thursday, January through June and September through December.
+The ECHO takes place from noon to 1 p.m. every other Thursday, January through June and September through December.

 Topics for Case-Based Learning and Discussion Include: